3 Ways To Clean Your Ears

 August 13, 2019

 The contentious cotton bud has been a household staple since 1923, but it was never invented with the intention of cleaning ears.
-Although manufacturers explicitly warn against using them to clean your ears this has become their most common use.
+If you regularly use cotton buds, there is a risk that you will damage your eardrums and cause permanent hearing loss.

 A recent story has gone viral about a woman, named Jasmine, who nearly died because she used cotton buds to clean her ears every night.
 It was eventually discovered that Jasmine had developed moderate hearing loss over a period of five years from a severe bacterial infection, resulting in the need for surgery to treat the infection.